vickyli1015/Handedness-Prediction/docs/index.md

   \\( K(x,y) = \tanh(\alpha \cdot x^T y + c) \\)

-  <p>where the kernel coefficient $\alpha$ controls the influence of each training sample on the decision boundary and is the bias term $c$ that shifts the data up or down.
+  <p>where the kernel coefficient `alpha` controls the influence of each training sample on the decision boundary and is the bias term `c` that shifts the data up or down.
 </p>

-  <p>In the sigmoid kernel, the similarity between two data points is computed using the hyperbolic tangent function (`tanh`).
-The kernel function scales and possibly shifts the dot product of the two points (`x` and `y`).
+  <p>In the sigmoid kernel, the similarity between two data points is computed using the hyperbolic tangent function `tanh`.
+The kernel function scales and possibly shifts the dot product of the two points `x` and `y`.
 </p>

   <p>After testing different kernels, the sigmoid kernel was chosen for stability.</p>